Pinksterlanddagen: Event

 According to the anarchist-communist principle "From each according to their ability, to each according to their needs", leftover and well-preserved food items are put on a long table after the event, so they can be packed and taken away.
 Since the Pinksterlanddagen was founded, the events have been “alcohol-free”.
-Visitors are welcome all year round at the Ter Vrijheidsbezendung campsite, which is managed by a permanent employee.
+Visitors are welcome all year round at the Tot Vrijheidsbezinning campsite, which is managed by a permanent employee.